Nikon AF 80-200mm f2.8D ED is a Fixed aperture Auto Focus (AF)

 What type of photography is the Nikon AF 80-200mm f2.8D ED lens good for?

-The type of photography that you are planning to use the Nikon AF 80-200mm f2.8D ED is an important decision factor.
-Here we have evaluated its suitability to various photography scenarios:
+The choice of photography type for which you intend to use the Nikon AF 80-200mm f2.8D ED is a crucial decision factor.
+Below, we have assessed its suitability for various photography scenarios:

-Here, we've included a summary of the advantages and disadvantages of the Nikon AF Nikkor 80-200mm f2.8D ED lens in a list form to help you determine whether it offers the features you need.
+Here we've included a summary of the advantages and disadvantages of the Nikon AF Nikkor 80-200mm f2.8D ED lens in a list form to assist you in determining whether it offers the features you need.

 Autofocus |